mariovor/paperless-ecodms-importer/README.md

 ## What can it do?

-First, take into account that **THIS IS IN DEVELOPMENT AND WORK IN PROGRESS**.
+First, take into account that this script was a one-shot and used for my migration from EcoDMS to paperless.
+The migration has been completed.

 Secondly, reading the EcoDMS backup might not work for you because of configuration differences between EcoDMS instances.